Terroir: Three Soils, Three Styles

 The Route des Vins de Chinon is well-signposted and easy to navigate.
 Most producers cluster around three villages:

-• Cravant-les-Coteaux: East of Chinon town, home to many top estates including Baudry and Alliet.
+- Cravant-les-Coteaux: East of Chinon town, home to many of the appellation's old-vine tufa-slope estates.
 Spectacular views over the Vienne Valley.

 Plan a full day to visit 3-4 producers, with lunch at a local bistro or troglodyte restaurant.
 Many estates offer free tastings; buying a bottle or two is customary and appreciated.